 - The minor child has left home and is self-supporting

 - The minor child has abandoned the home (run away from home) for no valid reason

 In the first two situations, courts will order termination of any child support order pretty much automatically once they learn that the child has married or has joined the military.
 Probably “joined the military” does not include part time reserve status.

 Just because a child has moved out and has a job does not constitute emancipation and will not terminate the non-custodial parent’s child support obligation.
-NYC child support Courts will typically deny requests to terminate a child support order when the child does not make enough money to live decently, and depends on some type of financial assistance from the custodial parent.
+New York City child support courts will typically deny requests to terminate a child support order when the child does not make enough money to live decently, and depends on some type of financial assistance from the custodial parent.

 On the other hand, a minor child who is over the age of 18, and possibly even over the age of 16, who has full-time employment , is living on his or her own, and is not receiving any financial help from anyone, will likely be considered to be emancipated unless he or she is living in a poverty situation.

 Children, once they have reached the age of 18 can, under New York State law, file their own child support cases against either or both of their parents.
 If a child leaves home and goes after the custodial parent for child support, the custodial parent may assert a defense of abandonment.
 However, the courts are reluctant to leave a child without means of support.